grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (Midnight: night 1, run to Stilt City)
 The night ground on with the unvarying drone of the diesel engines always under the foot of any crew member on deck and relentlessly surrounding anyone below decks.
 Since the diesel engines of the _Prospect_ were just generators that created electricity to charge the batteries that powered the electric motors that actually propelled the boat, they were always run at the same optimum-efficiency speed for spinning the generators.
 Even when the boat changed speed, the all-consuming hum around them never changed in pitch or amplitude.
 For the crew at the controls, with no depth to control while they were on the surface and a steady course, there was almost nothing to do.
 The needles of the rows of gauges all stood steadfastly at their marks.

 Percy knew that this was the hardest part of the job --- remaining always ready to take action when there was absolutely nothing to do.
 The crew had to stay focused on the job during hours and hours of virtually no sensory input at all.
-It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything was not just a grime-coated gray accompanied by a background of lush and never-changing noise that managed to be the exact auditory equivalent of the bland color that surrounded them.
+It was far too easy to fall asleep at the controls, or let one's mind wander off to a place where everything was not just grime-coated gray-painted steel accompanied by a background of lush and never-changing noise that managed to be the exact auditory equivalent of the bland color that surrounded them.

-She put the crew on rest rotations.
-Every three hours, three of them would get three hours off.
-This kept two people in the control room at all times, one on lookout, and one at the radar/sonar station.
+She put the crew on rest rotations, leaving two people in the control room at all times, one on lookout, and one at the radar/sonar station.
 The off-duty crew were free to spend their time on deck if they wanted.
 But since there was little to see up there but a black horizon tapped firmly against a dark gray one, most of the crew came back down after a few minutes and ended up in their rack, sleeping.
-Except for Bastian: he wrapped his long thin form in a rubber foul-weather slicker to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as a warm puppy.
+Except for Bastian: he wrapped his long thin form in an old tarp to keep the wind off and lay out on the forward deck, apparently finding sleep there as easily as a warm puppy.

+[//]: # (The wrapped-in-a-tarp is a nod to my friend DH and his story of stowing away in a cargo plane with his buddy, and needing to wrap up in a tarp to keep warm.)

 [//]: # (----- invisible character break)

 [//]: # (### Hemi and Cassandra in navigation talking about what it takes to be a submariner)

-[//]: # (3 am: night 1, run to Stilt City)
+[//]: # (5 am: night 1, run to Stilt City)
-Hours later, sometime during the third rotation, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the sonar with the headphones on and her eyes closed.
+In the very early hours of the morning, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the sonar with the headphones on and her eyes closed.

 Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back a headphone.